needle-mirror/com.unity.simulation.games/Documentation~/ImplementationGuide.md

 These steps are described in detail below.

 ## Step 1.
 Installing the Game Simulation package
-1. To download the Game Simulation package, add the following line to your project's dependencies in your `manifest.json` file:<br /> `"com.unity.simulation.games": "0.4.1-preview.7",`
+1. To download the Game Simulation package, add the following line to your project's dependencies in your `manifest.json` file:<br /> `"com.unity.simulation.games": "0.4.3-preview.1",`

 ## Step 2.
 Creating parameters in Game Simulation for each grid search parameter
 1. From the Editor, open the **Game Simulation** window (**Window** > **Game Simulation**).
 2. Add an entry for each parameter that you would like to be able to test with Game Simulation.
-   1. Choose a name, type, and default value for each parameter.<br />**Note**: If you’ve already done this in the **Remote Config** window, you don't need to re-create them.
+   1. Choose a name, type, and default value for each parameter.<br />**Note**: Please use a valid default value.
+This will be used during Build Verification to ensure the build is working properly when it is uploaded into Game Simulation.
 3. Press **Save** when done.<br />
 **Note**: Game Simulation updates the values for these parameters in each simulation instance, based on the options specified in the Game Simulation web UI.
 If your build is run outside of Game Simulation, these parameters use the value from the **Default Value** field.
 Therefore, put an appropriate default value for each parameter.